wevoice/wesub/docs/syncing-and-importing.rst

 * Users can link to YouTube from account section on their profile page
 * A user can only link 1 YouTube account
 * A YouTube account can only be linked to 1 user
-* We create a video feed and import all videos for the YouTube user.
+* We create a video feed and import all videos for the YouTube channel.
 * All subtitles for a video in that account will be synced

 Team Accounts